-It’s World No Tobacco Day on 30th of May—a perfect opportunity to raise awareness on the many evils caused by smoking.
-Here’s just one of the many effects of cigarette smoking: impaired taste.
+May 31 is World No Tobacco Day—a perfect opportunity to raise awareness on the many evils caused by smoking.

 In a small study of around 500 participants (smokers and non-smokers), researchers examined participants’ ability to recognise four tastes: sweet, sour, salty, and bitter.
 Whilst results show that smoking doesn’t affect participants’ ability to identify the first three tastes, researchers did find an association between ability to identify the bitter taste of caffeine and a person’s smoking status.

 The study showed those who are current smokers as well as those who have already quit couldn’t identify the bitter taste of caffeine.
 Researchers wrote that the difference in perception of bitter taste of caffeine by current and former smokers is likely to be caused by a toxic process.
 “As taste impairment persists in former smokers, the bioaccumulation of some tobacco/combustion products might be responsible for the disequilibrium in taste buds regeneration.”

 Translation: Smoking seems to destroy tastebuds for the long term!

 Other Parts of The Body Are Affected By Smoking